Heralding entangled optical photons from a microwave quantum processor: Fault-tolerance overhead

-The 6-ring or other resource states for fusion networks will likely need to be concatenated with a graph code to increase the tolerance to photon loss and fusion failure~\cite{bell_optimizing_2023}.
+The 6-ring or other resource states for fusion networks will likely need to be concatenated with a graph code to increase tolerance to photon loss and fusion failure~\cite{bell_optimizing_2023}.
 As the size of the resource state is scaled up, the overhead implied by the probabilistic linear optical generation of such states increases rapidly.
 With our scheme, the overhead scales linearly with the size of the resource state.
 Moreover, our scheme circumvents the need for large-scale switching of photons for resource-state generation.
 With lossy switches, minimizing the switch depth is crucial.

-Besides the favorable scaling with resource state size, the utility of our scheme will also depend on its repetition rate.
-Current piezo-optomechanical transducers are limited by heating to order \SI{10}{\kilo\hertz} rates~\cite{meesala_non-classical_2023,chiappina_design_2023,jiang_optically_2023}.
+Besides the favorable scaling with resource state size compared to linear optics, the utility of our scheme also depends on its repetition rate.
+Current piezo-optomechanical transducers are limited by heating to order \SI{10}{\kilo\hertz} rates~\cite{meesala_non-classical_2024,chiappina_design_2023,jiang_optically_2023}.
 Optomechanical crystals with improved thermal anchoring are under investigation to address this issue~\cite{ren_two-dimensional_2020, kolvik_clamped_2023}.
-Several other transducer types, each with their benefits and challenges, are under development~\cite{Safavi-Naeini:19,han_microwave-optical_2021}.
-Improved transducers may relax or even completely remove the heating constraint, allowing resource-state generation rates approaching the limit set by the microwave gate times --- estimated at order \SI{1}{\mega\hertz}.
+Several other transducer types, each with their benefits and challenges, are under development~\cite{jiang_efficient_2020,mirhosseini_superconducting_2020,delaney_superconducting-qubit_2022,jiang_optically_2023,weaver_integrated_2023,sahu_entangling_2023,meesala_non-classical_2024,han_microwave-optical_2021}.
+Improved transducers may relax or even completely remove the heating constraint, allowing resource-state generation rates to approach the limit set by the microwave gate times---estimated at order \SI{1}{\mega\hertz}.
+Such repetition rates would make a single RSG cycle similar to a surface code cycle on a traditional superconducting processor.

-While our scheme can be used to create all-optical resource states by measuring out all microwave qubits from the graph state $\vert G\rangle$, the hybrid microwave-optical resource states may be put to even better use in a quantum processor by splitting the processing between a photonic and a superconducting processor.
-We encourage further investigations into architectures that would make use of microwave-optical resource states.